MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-planning-guide.md

     If you're planning to use certificates, be sure you have a supported [public key infrastructure (PKI) infrastructure](../protect/certificates-configure.md) ready to create and deploy certificate profiles.

-  - Use multi-factor authentication (MFA) when you need an extra layer of authentication on organization-owned devices.
+  - Use multi-factor authentication (MFA) for an extra layer of authentication on organization-owned devices.
 Or, use MFA to authenticate apps on personal devices.
 Biometrics, such as face recognition and fingerprints, can also be used.

     If you'll use biometrics for authentication, be sure your devices support biometrics.
 Most modern devices do.

   - Implement a Zero Trust deployment.
 With Zero Trust, you use the features in Azure AD and Microsoft Intune to secure all endpoints, uses password-less authentication, and more.
-For more information, see the [Zero Trust Deployment Center](/security/zero-trust/).
+For more information, see the [Zero Trust Deployment Center](/security/zero-trust/zero-trust-overview).

 ### Objective: Distribute IT